 Some people reuse their cloth tea bags without drying but I prefer to rotate through a few bags so they remain dry and free from bacteria.

 From time to time I will wash the reusable tea bags in the washing machine on a quick cycle without detergent (usually with my tea towels), making sure to place them in a wash bag to protect them.

 Don’t forget you can fill your cloth tea bags with things which aren’t tea.
 They are great to use when cooking soups and stews in particular.

-Place your favourite herbs and spices in the tea bag and place in your dish.
-Once the goodness has seeped through the cloth you can remove it, leaving the delicious flavour but not the herbs and spices itself.
+Place your favourite herbs and spices in the tea bag and place them in your dish.
+Once the goodness has seeped through the cloth you can remove it, leaving the delicious flavour but not the herbs and spices themselves.
 It’s a great way to add subtle flavour to a dish.

 Make Your Own Tea Bags

 Full disclosure, I have no idea how to use a sewing machine or sew by hand.
 Now that I think about it, I should probably learn.
 That would greatly enhance my sustainability clout!
 But I understand that making your own tea bags is even more frugal and eco-friendly than buying online.
 You can use materials you have on hand at home and avoid the environmental cost of online delivery.